 The Company will be required to pay a fee for unused amounts under the senior secured revolving facility in an amount ranging from 0.150% to 0.300% of the average daily unused portion of the senior secured revolving credit facility, depending on the Company's Leverage Ratio (as defined in the Credit Agreement).
 The Credit Agreement provides that the senior secured term loan facility will bear interest at (i) the London Interbank Offered Rate for the applicable interest period multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) plus (ii) a margin ranging from 1.375% to 2.00%, depending on the Company's Leverage Ratio.
-The Credit Agreement provides that the Company has the option to select whether the senior secured revolving credit facility borrowings will bear interest at either (i)(a) the London Interbank Offered Rate for the applicable interest period multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) plus (b) a margin ranging from 1.375% to 2.00%, depending on the Company's Leverage Ratio, or (ii) a margin ranging from 0.375% to 1.00% per annum, depending on the Company's Leverage Ratio, plus the greatest of (which if the following would be less than 1.00%, such rate shall be deemed to be1.00%) (a) the Prime Rate (as defined in the Credit Agreement) in effect on such day, (b) the NYFRB Rate (as defined in the Credit Agreement) plus 0.50% and (c) the London Interbank Offered Rate for a one month interest period multiplied by the Statutory Reserve Rate plus 1%.
+The Credit Agreement provides that the Company has the option to select whether the senior secured revolving credit facility borrowings will bear interest at either (i)(a) the London Interbank Offered Rate for the applicable interest period multiplied by the Statutory Reserve Rate (as defined in the Credit Agreement) plus (b) a margin ranging from 1.375% to 2.00%, depending on the Company's Leverage Ratio, or (ii) a margin ranging from 0.375% to 1.00% per annum, depending on the Company's Leverage Ratio, if the following would be less than 1.00%, such rate shall be deemed to be 1.00%) (a) the Prime Rate (as defined in the Credit Agreement) plus 0.50% and (c) the London Interbank Offered Rate for a one month interest period multiplied by the Statutory Reserve Rate plus 1%.
 If the London Interbank Offered Rate for the applicable interest period is less than zero, such rate shall be deemed to be zero for purposes of calculating the foregoing interest rates in the Credit Agreement.

 The Credit Agreement was issued at a \$563 discount which is being amortized over the term of the term loan.
 Additionally, deferred financing costs of \$1,409 are being amortized over the term of the loan.
-The Company's entrance into the Credit Agreement and subsequent settlement of its prior credit agreements is accounted for as an extinguishment of the Company's prior debt under ASC 470-50, which resulted in the write off of unamortized capitalized deferred financing costs of \$972 as well as the write off of unamortized debt discount of \$3,964, resulting in a loss on extinguishment of debt of \$4,936 in the Consolidated Statement Operations and Comprehensive Income (Loss) for the three and six months ended June 30, 2021.
+The Company's entrance into the Credit Agreement and subsequent settlement of its prior credit agreements is accounted for as an extinguishment of the Company's prior debt under ASC 470-50, which resulted in the write off of unamortized capitalized deferred financing costs of \$972 as well as the write off of unamortized debt discount of \$3,964, resulting in a loss on extinguishment of debt of \$4,936 in the Consolidated Statement Operations and Comprehensive Income (Loss) for the nine months ended September 30, 2021.

-At June 30, 2021, the Company had outstanding borrowings under its term loan of \$224,444 and no outstanding borrowings on its revolving credit facility.
-At December 31, 2020, the Company had outstanding borrowings under its prior Term Loan Credit Agreement of \$240,078, no outstanding borrowings on its prior Revolving Credit Agreement, and remaining borrowing availability of \$99,050.
+At September 30, 2021, the Company had outstanding borrowings under its term loan of \$221,659, \$37,000 in outstanding borrowings on its revolving credit facility, and remaining borrowing availability of \$62,050.
+At December 31, 2020, the Company had outstanding borrowings under its prior Term Loan Credit Agreement of

+\$240,078, no outstanding borrowings on its prior Revolving Credit Agreement, and remaining borrowing availability of \$99,050.